Azure Load Balancer components

 - Outbound flow from a backend VM to a frontend of an internal Load Balancer will fail.

-- A load balancer rule can't span two virtual networks.
-Frontends and their backend instances must be located in the same virtual network.
+- A load balancer rule cannot span two virtual networks.
+All load balancer frontends and their backend instances must be in a single virtual network.

 - Forwarding IP fragments isn't supported on load-balancing rules.
 IP fragmentation of UDP and TCP packets isn't supported on load-balancing rules.
 HA ports load-balancing rules can be used to forward existing IP fragments.
 For more information, see High availability ports overview.